apify/apify-docs/content/academy/pro_apify_scraper_development/actors_webhooks.md

 ---
 title: Webhooks & advanced actor overview
 description: Learn more advanced details about actors, how they work, and the default configurations they can take.
-Also learn how to integrate your
+Also learn how to integrate your actor with webhooks.
-menuWeight: 4
+menuWeight: 6.3
 paths:
-    - apify-platform/first-actor/actors-webhooks
+    - pro-apify-scraper-development/actors-webhooks
 ---

 # [](#advanced-actors) Advanced actor overview